ekilroy2028/local-music-app/README.md

 ## Notes

+Based on feedback from Unit 1, I refactored the app to properly separate HTML, JavaScript, and data concerns into a client/server architecture.
+The Unit 1 version built entire HTML pages through string concatenation inside server.js, which was hard to read and maintain.
+In Unit 2, server.js only handles API routes and returns JSON, while all HTML lives in index.html and rendering logic lives in app.js.

-The biggest challenge was a conflict between a globally installed tool called dotenvx on my Mac and our dotenv setup, which caused the DATABASE_URL to be empty when the database tried to connect.
+The biggest technical challenge was a conflict between a globally installed tool dotenvx on my Mac and our dotenv setup, which caused the DATABASE_URL to be empty when the database tried to connect.
 The fix was configuring dotenvx to load the .env file before Node starts.

-Switching from Express 5 back to Express 4 also resolved some silent crashes during setup.
+I took all the feedback from Unit 1 and tried to apply it to Project 2.

 ## License